michaldivis/ocean/README.md

 }
 ```

-### Almost ready, let's migrate
+## Almost ready, let's migrate

 Now before we use the app, there's one last step - migrations.

-In order to create an initial (or any other) migration for each database context, we'll to do following:
+To create an initial (or any other) migration for each database context, we'll to do the following:

-#### Change the Data project's target framework to multiple targets in order to run migrations with it
+### Change the Data project's target framework to multiple targets to run migrations with it

 Go to the Data.csproj and change this:
 ```